qcri/TransformersConceptNet/README.md

 # Concept probing and Neuron Analysis

 We used the NeuroX package to train linear probes and perform neuron analysis.
 You can view the documentation of the package [here](https://neurox.readthedocs.io/en/latest/index.html)
+# Todo

+- [ ] Integrate context sentences along with label in to the display
+- [ ] Modify the display
+- [ ] Add cross architectural comparison between the models in the display
 # Citation

 If you used the dataset please cite